adam-herrala-bricker/wedding/README.md

 ### Default vs. Demo Routing

 >[!IMPORTANT]
 >In this project, "default" denotes any item (e.g., entry key, token, secret, metadatum, media file, etc.) that is only available through the main `/` path.
-"Default" is synonomous with "non-demo", with "demo" and "default" taken to be exclusive.
+"Default" is synonymous with "non-demo", with "demo" and "default" taken to be exclusive.
 >
 >For example, an endpoint, in this sense, won't be "default," since the same routes handle traffic from both `/` and `/demo`.
-However, the requests sent to these endpoints, and the responses returned by them, will be either "default" or "demo," since both vary systematically based on referer.
+However, the requests sent to these endpoints, and the responses returned by them, will be either "default" or "demo," since both vary systematically based on referrer.

 The demo version of the app is structurally identical to the default version.
 While actual wedding content is unavailable when demoing, `/` and `/demo` return the same frontend build to the browser, and the same mobile app (with all the same components) handles both default and demo use.
 Additionally, default and demo requests are handled using the same routes and authenticated using the same middleware; default and demo media files are stored in the same directories on the server; and default and demo data are stored in the same collections in the same MongoDB database.
 This approach allows the demo view to match the default as closely as possible, all while requiring minimal extra code.
-The alternative, creating seperate frontend builds and/or seperate backend routes, would have been cumbersome to implement and a burden to maintain.
+The alternative, creating separate frontend builds and/or separate backend routes, would have been cumbersome to implement and a burden to maintain.

 To accomplish this minimal default-demo strategy, default and demo requests are differentiated based on the `Referer` header.
 For traffic from the browser, this requires no additional steps as the default and demo pages are provided at different URLs.
 In the mobile app, `/demo` is added to `Referer` when the app is put into "demo mode."
 Entry middleware on the server then sorts requests into default and demo, assigning the property `isDemo=true` for requests that include `/demo` in the `Referer` header, and `isDemo=false` for all other requests.
 As every entry in the database has the attribute `isDemo`, queries to the database then select for either only default or demo data.
 Admin requests that add new entries to the database will assign `isDemo` based on whether the user is authenticated as a default or demo admin.